Muse n.

 The idea

-This can be seen especially in the works of Rossetti of the Pre-Raphaelites, also Burne- Jones, Botticelli, Modigliani, Mucha and Klimt as well as many others.
+This dynamic can be seen particularly in the works of artists such as Rossetti and Burne-Jones of the Pre-Raphaelite circle, as well as Botticelli, Modigliani, Mucha and Klimt, among many others.

 The beginning

-After my degree at Goldsmiths I worked as an illustrator, choosing batik as my medium.
-My enjoyment of fabrics continued in dressmaking and soft sculpture and is now finding a new direction in my art muses.
+After completing my degree at Goldsmiths I worked professionally as an illustrator, choosing batik as my principal medium.
+My enjoyment of fabric, however, never faded, continuing through dressmaking and experiments in soft sculpture.
+Today those early interests have found a new direction in my series of textile muses.

-Combining my interest in art with my love of doll construction and dress making, seems a natural progression.
-The process of studying artists and their work is really enjoyable research, and allows me the pleasure of examining some of my favourite painters and their paintings in detail.
+Bringing together my fascination with art history and my love of constructing figures in cloth feels like a natural progression.
+Researching artists and their work has become an absorbing and rewarding part of the process, offering the pleasure of studying some of my favourite painters and their paintings in close and thoughtful detail.

-Information about the artist and the life story of each muse is recorded in detail here on my blog, which I hope you’ll find interesting.
+Information about the artist and the life story of each muse is recorded in detail here on my blog, which I hope you will find interesting.